stevejay/middleengine-website/src/posts/2020-04-25-rebasing-with-git-rebase-onto.md

 author:
   name: Steve Johns
   url: https://www.linkedin.com/in/stephen-johns-47a7568/
-heroImage:
-  source: Unsplash
-  id: 842ofHC6MaI
 ---

+## Introduction

 Like many developers, I use [Git](https://git-scm.com/) for source control.
 Normally I use a short-lived branch for each feature I code, branching it off of the _master_ branch and rebasing it as required, but sometimes I have to branch off of a branch, and in this situation rebasing can be problematic.
-One solution is to use the --onto option when rebasing, and this post details how the process works.
+One solution is to use the `--onto` option when rebasing, and this post details how the process works.

+## The process

 Let us say that I start developing a new feature.
 I create _branch-a_ off of _master_ and I push a couple of commits to it (B and C):